 The Basic Psychological Structure of Our Society Does Not Work

-1945 to 08 is 63 years.
-To today, 71.
-If the crisis isn’t seen to have started for another 10 years, we’ll have 81.
+1945 to 2008 is 63 years.
+If you count up through to today, it’s 71 years.
+If the crisis isn’t seen to have started for another ten years, it will be 81.

 But the core point here is that it’s very hard to create people who can run a system.

 It trains drones.
-It trains people who are meant to spend their adult lives under supervision, doing what they are told, when they are told and giving their bosses the answers their bosses want.
+It trains people who are meant to spend their adult lives under supervision, doing what they are told, when they are told, and giving their bosses the answers their bosses want.

 But we can’t have world wars and depressions all the time, for what I assume are obvious reasons.
-So we stagger along, brief good periods sliding into shit periods regularly.
+So we stagger along, brief good periods sliding into shit periods, regularly.

-Freedom, democracy, equality: these things are not compatible with how we order our economic affairs; how we raise our children, or how we condition our adults.
+Freedom, democracy, equality: these things are not compatible with how we order our economic affairs, how we raise our children, or how we condition our adults.